rte-france/relife/doc/source/developer/index.rst

   <https://en.wikipedia.org/wiki/Pretty-printing#Formatting_of_program_source_code>`_.
   Ensure that your IDE is configured to call them to format on save so that you don't have to call them manually.
-- The `Ruff Linter <https://docs.astral.sh/ruff/linter/>`_ is an extremely fast Python linter designed as a drop-in replacement for Flake8 (plus dozens of plugins), isort, pydocstyle, pyupgrade, autoflake, and more.
+- The `Ruff Linter <https://docs.astral.sh/ruff/linter/>`_ is an extremely fast Python `linter <https://en.wikipedia.org/wiki/Lint_(software)>`_ designed as a drop-in replacement of well-known linters like flake8.
-  This software is a Python `linter <https://en.wikipedia.org/wiki/Lint_(software)>`_.
 Ensure that your IDE captures diagnostics from this tool while you are coding.
-  Although their default configurations can be quite aggressive, we refrain from providing generic configurations as it may overlook critical errors in some cases.
-  Aim to resolve all warnings; if necessary, disable warnings locally by adding specific configurations for these tools on your machine.
-Do not commit these configurations, as they remain personal to your environment.

 Static type checking
 --------------------